ryanmrestivo/kali-setup/readme.txt

 To immediately get started and execute the full upgrade paste this into terminal as root:

+python install get-pip.py

 wget https://raw.githubusercontent.com/ryanmrestivo/kali-setup/kali_setup.sh -O /home/kali/Desktop/ && chmod 777 kali_setup.sh && ./kali_setup.sh

+tree
+# The ‘tree’ command is used for listing the files of a directory in a tree-like structure.

+htop
+# htop is an interactive text-mode process viewer for Unix systems.

+bleachbit
+# BleachBit system cleaner for Windows and Linux

+searchsploit

+autopwn-suite

+bbot
+# OSINT automation